 The spread of this virus is inherently going to increase the demand for healthcare services, as patients seek consultation when exhibiting symptoms, testing to confirm cases, and treatment.
 Healthcare facilities will need to be able to assess symptoms and identify patients who have may have contracted the disease, and clear patients who are suffering from other conditions, like the common cold.
 The demand for consultations and advice is an ideal opportunity to promote telehealth services.
 It can help manage the increase in demand, and remote consultations can allow patients and providers can take measures to limit the virus’ spread when patients need physical visits for testing.
 After all, while symptoms can be assessed using telehealth technologies, actual testing still requires an in-person visit.

 Several telehealth companies have reported an increase in usage since the outbreak began, as much as a 30% increase since December 2019.
 Not surprisingly, a telehealth service in China has seen virtual visits increase by 900% since the outbreak started there.
 Virtual visits allow patients to have initial evaluations through mobile apps, phone, calls, or video services, reducing physical encounters with physicians, staff, or other patients.
-Likewise, connected health services can enable patients to seek consultation and manage their existing conditions during this outbreak without having to travel to
+Likewise, connected health services can enable patients to seek consultation and manage their existing conditions during this outbreak without having to travel.

 The government and key healthcare agencies are aware of the severity of this situation, and the role telehealth can play in reducing the virus’s spread while allowing providers to manage their existing patients – particularly chronic disease patients who need regular visits.
 Several immediate measures have been taken to promote the use of telehealth beyond the initiatives already launched.